d3/d3-selection/README.md

 <a name="selection_attr" href="#selection_attr">#</a> <i>selection</i>.<b>attr</b>(<i>name</i>[, <i>value</i>])

 If a *value* is specified, sets the attribute with the specified *name* to the specified *value* on the selected elements.
-If the *value* is a constant, then all elements are given the same *value*; otherwise, if the *value* is a function, the function is evaluated for each selected element (in order), being passed the current datum *d* and the current index *i*, with the `this` context as the current DOM element.
+If the *value* is a constant, then all elements are given the same attribute *value*; otherwise, if the *value* is a function, the function is evaluated for each selected element (in order), being passed the current datum *d* and the current index *i*, with the `this` context as the current DOM element.
 The function’s return value is then used to set each element’s attribute.
 A null value will remove the specified attribute.

-If a *value* is not specified, returns the value of the specified attribute for the first non-null element in the selection.
+If a *value* is not specified, returns the current value of the specified attribute for the first (non-null) element in the selection.
 This is generally useful only if you know that the selection contains exactly one element.

-The specified *name* may have a namespace prefix, such as `xlink:href`, to specify an `href` attribute in the XLink namespace.
+The specified *name* may have a namespace prefix, such as `xlink:href` to specify the `href` attribute in the XLink namespace.
 See [namespaces](#namespaces) for the map of supported namespaces; additional namespaces can be registered by adding to the map.

 <a name="selection_classed" href="#selection_classed">#</a> <i>selection</i>.<b>classed</b>(<i>classes</i>[, <i>value</i>])

-A convenience operator for setting the `class` attribute (or `classList` property).
+Assigns or unassigns the specified CSS *classes* on the selected elements.
 The specified *classes* is a string of space-separated class names.
 For example, to add the classes `foo` and `bar` to the selected elements:

 ```js
 selection.classed("foo bar", true);
 ```

+This operator is implemented by setting the `class` attribute or modifying the `classList` property.

 If a *value* is specified, sets whether or not the specified *classes* are associated with the selected elements.
-If *value* is a constant and truthy, then all elements are assigned the specified *classes*, if not already assigned; if falsey, then the *classes* are removed from all selected elements, if assigned.
-If *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum *d* and the current index *i*, with the `this` context as the current DOM element.
+If the *value* is truthy, then all elements are assigned the specified *classes*; otherwise, the *classes* are unassigned from all selected elements.

+If the *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum *d* and the current index *i*, with the `this` context as the current DOM element.
 The function’s return value is then used to assign or unassign classes on each element.

 If a *value* is not specified, returns true if and only if the first non-null element in this selection has the specified class(es).
 This is generally useful only if you know the selection contains exactly one element.